campb223/hammonton_cemetary_datacleaning/README.md

-# hammonton_cemetary_datacleaning
-DSSA 5102 - Halloween Assignment
+# DSSA 5102 - Halloween Assignment

-# Reformatted Problem Description:
+## Reformatted Problem Description:
-To solve this question you need to use a library like pandas in python for working with data frames.

 Answer the following question about the cemetary data files:
 What is the average (or median) life span for men and women by year?

 ## Goals of Source Code
 1. Combine all the previous year's files with your own collected data into a DataFrame.